BrianBeilby/ieee-web-app/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request or email us at the contact page.